liip/ckanext-switzerland/README.md

 - ckanext/switzerland/multilingual_organization_scheming.json

-**NB**: If you update the dataset schema to add any fields that are not simple strings, you will also need to update the `OgdchPackagePlugin.before_dataset_index` method to convert the value of those fields to strings.
+**NB**: If you update the dataset schema to add any fields that are not simple strings, you will also need to update the `OgdchPackagePlugin.before_dataset_index` method to convert the value of those fields to strings, so that SOLR can consume our datasets and index them properly.

 ## FTP- and S3-Harvester